abeconnelly/scratch/Documentation/CGF-Schema.md

   }

   LowQualityInfo {
-    Length      8byte    // Length in bytes of this record (including Length) Count       8byte    // Number of Low Quality records Code        8byte    // Code to future proof other low quality representations.
+    Count       8byte    // Number of Low Quality records Code        8byte    // Code to future proof other low quality representations.
                          // Currently only this representation is allowed with the folowing